 Pictures From Gala:

-The BESt 4.0 Program, a HRSA funded Workforce Diversity grant, offers pre-entry preparation and retention activities for students interested in careers in nursing and the health professions.
+The BESt 4.0 Program, an HRSA funded Workforce Diversity grant, offers pre-entry preparation and retention activities for students interested in nursing and health professions careers.

 The mission of the BESt 4.0 program is to facilitate the transition of financially and educationally disadvantaged students into and through the Hunter-Bellevue School of Nursing (HBSON).
 Students focus on achieving careers as baccalaureate nurses in service to New York City's neediest communities.
-Students from Manhattan Hunter Science High School (MHSHS), Hunter College, and HBSON participate in educational activities that prepare them for careers in the nursing profession.
-Participants are exposed to fundamental resources and course work vital for success.
-Workshops geared towards improving academic performance and culturally competent health care practices are part of the eight week high school academy and college pre-entry prep program.
-Students engage in mentoring relationships in preparation for the rigorous collegiate experience and also learn foundational skills crucial for career preparation.
+Students from the Manhattan Hunter Science High School (MHSHS), Hunter College, and HBSON participate in educational activities which prepare them for careers in the nursing profession.
+Participants are exposed to fundamental resources and coursework vital to their success.
+Workshops geared towards improving academic performance, and culturally competent healthcare practices, are part of the eight-week high school academy and college pre-entry preparatory programs.
+Students engage in mentoring relationships in preparation for the rigorous collegiate experience, as well as learning foundational skills crucial to career preparation.
 Stipends and scholarships are awarded to students who demonstrate determination, dedication, and commitment to academic success.
 Pre-entry preparation, retention activities, tutoring and counseling are other components implemented by the BESt 4.0 program.

-HPEC assists the School of Nursing in determining appropriate learning resources for BESt students.
-The HPEC computer lab has MathMedia educational software that provides BESt students with a comprehensive review in mathematics.
+The HPEC assists the School of Nursing in determining appropriate learning resources for BESt students.
+The HPEC computer lab has MathMedia educational software which provides BESt students with a comprehensive review of mathematics.
 Additional instructional DVD series are also available in our media collection through the BESt 4.0 program.Past Events

 Grid Computing with Rockefeller University